yoyomans/sms-report/README.md

 # 📊 SMS Report

-A Laravel-based web application to ingest SMS data stored in a local JSON file, the application will normalise the data and store it in a relational database, it will also display a simple web report for anayaltics on the data
+A Laravel-based web application to ingest SMS data stored in a local JSON file.
+The application normalizes the data and stores it in a relational database.
+It also displays a simple web report for analytics on the data.

 ---